nikolastas/SaaS-2022/README.md

 to the data fetch microservice.

 **Data Fetch** <br>
+Fetching data with a kafka message from modify and serving them in frontend in a form equest.

 **Front End Test API calls** <br>
 In order to test our application we had to build an API where the user could press a button to make a GET request and add start the input proccess.